-Outside of the university Alexis is the Chair of the Committee on Ethical Issues in Medicine for the Royal College of Physicians and a Trustee of the Institute of Medical Ethics.
-She writes a column for the Independent, and all her pieces can be viewed at: https://www.independent.co.uk/author/alexis-paton
+She is currently the Chair of the Committee on Ethical Issues in Medicine for the Royal College of Physicians and a Trustee of the Institute of Medical Ethics.
+She writes a regular column for the Independent, and all her pieces can be viewed at: https://www.independent.co.uk/author/alexis-paton

 Sociology of Health

 University of British Columbia: MA, Philosophy 2010